Los Angeles Angels: Los Angeles Dodgers

 The rivalry with the Los Angeles Dodgers has been referred to as the Freeway Series because of the freeway system (mostly via Interstate 5) linking the two teams' home fields.
 The Freeway Series is one of four MLB rivalries between two teams in the same metropolitan area.

 From 1962 to 1965, the Angels played their home games at Dodger Stadium.
 Dodgers owner Walter O'Malley granted approval for an American League franchise in Los Angeles under the condition that they play at Dodger Stadium.
 As a result, Angels owner Gene Autry signed a three-year deal to rent the stadium with a subsequent four option years.
 On May 5, 1962, Angels pitcher Bo Belinsky pitched the first no-hitter in Dodger Stadium history in a game against the Baltimore Orioles.

 With the introduction of interleague play in the 1997 season, the Angels and Dodgers played each other in the regular season for the first time with a two-game series beginning on June 17 at Dodger Stadium.
 A bench-clearing brawl occurred during a June 1999 series between the two teams when Angels pitcher Tim Belcher tagged out Dodgers pitcher Chan Ho Park after his at-bat, leading to an exchange of words that was followed by Park punching and kicking Belcher.
 Park was ejected from the game and subsequently suspended for seven games.

+On December 9, 2023, Angels star pitcher and hitter Shohei Ohtani signed with the Dodgers in free agency, signing what was the largest contract in professional sports history until a year later.